HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 > **_Note:_** Only after you specify the mapping information, you can use the [Methods](CollectionView_Methods.html) applicable for a segment of a CollectionView widget.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set widgetDataMap property for a CollectionView widget. frmCollection.myCollection.widgetDataMap = {
+//Sample code to set widgetDataMap property for a CollectionView widget. frmCollection.myCollection.widgetDataMap = {
  widgetId1: "dataid1",
  widgetId2: "dataId2",